rust-bitcoin/hammersbald/README.md

 Since header and block have the same id, only the block will be accessible if inserted after the header.

-## Imlementation
+## Implementation
 The persistent storage should be opened by only one process.

-The store is a peristent hash map using [Linear Hashing](https://en.wikipedia.org/wiki/Linear_hashing).
+The store is a persistent hash map using [Linear Hashing](https://en.wikipedia.org/wiki/Linear_hashing).

 The data storage size is limited to 2^44 (16 TiB) due to the use of 5.5 byte persistent pointers.
 A data element can not exceed 2^24 (16MiB) in length.